torrq/ark-omega-aberration-spawnfix/README.md

 <hr>

-Add these values to the your Game.ini under:
+Add these values to your Game.ini under:

 ```
 [/script/shootergame.shootergamemode]